 The Millennium Place Sports Wall of Recognition recognizes Strathcona County residents for outstanding contributions and achievements in sport.
 Awards are given to individual athletes, teams and builders (eg. coach, official, trainer, manager, volunteer).
 Eligible sports are affiliated with provincial or national sport organizations.

 Since its inception in 2001, new inductees have been added three times.
 Individuals and teams are nominated and all applications are reviewed by a selection panel.
-The nomination and selection process happens every five years and will reopen in 2022.
-Refer back regularly for deadline updates.

 1. James (Jim) Lazaruk, Football and Basketball CoachPermanent link to James (Jim) Lazaruk, Football and Basketball Coach